FlaxEngine/FlaxDocs/manual/animation/anim-graph/custom-nodes.md

 Anim Graph supports extending it by defining and using **custom nodes**.
 This feature can be used to implement custom IK solver or to perform very specific animation data processing or using custom animation data source such as live-rigging.
 Follow this documentation page to learn more about how to create and use custom nodes in Anim Graph.
 Also, [plugins](../../scripting/plugins/index.md) can ship with custom nodes to be reused across different projects.

 > [!NOTE]
 > Anim Graph uses low-level optimizations to reduce memory allocations and memory copies.
-Extending it with custom nodes requires basic knowledge about unmanaged memory pointers usage and skinned model skeleton nodes/bones.
+Extending it with custom nodes requires basic knowledge about unmanaged memory pointers usage and skinned model skeleton nodes/bones scheme.

 ## Defining custom node archetype